 The Company anticipates making additional expenditures including but not limited to the continued development of the underground mines at Punitaqui, as well as necessary investments at the Punitaqui processing plant.
-Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may influence the future cash flows and value of Punitaqui.
+Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may influence the value of Punitaqui.